Young, Sikh and Proud

 Sunny and Jagraj fell out very publicly over their opposing religious views and didn’t speak for years.
-In Young, Sikh And Proud, Sunny explores what led to that schism and why they each had such different approaches to the faith.
-Sunny also asks whether what he sees as a rise in religious activism among a minority of young Sikhs, points towards a wider story of identity and belonging.
+Now Sunny explores what led to that schism and why they each had such different approaches to the faith.
+Sunny also asks whether what he sees as a rise in religious activism among a minority of young Sikhs points towards a bigger story of identity and belonging?
+Is this a story he and his brother are also a part of?